 If you prefer a stronger taste, you can replace the Parmigiano with seasoned Pecorino Romano and add a little ground black pepper.
 In this case, we recommend not adding salt to the polpette mixture.

-Vegetarian Eggplant Meatballs
+Vegan Eggplant Meatballs